Andreev qubit readout from dynamic interference supercurrent

-We consider a typical quantum-dot Josephson junction~\cite{kurtossy2021andreev,vaitiekenas2021zero,wendin2021coherent}, depicted in Fig.~\ref{FIGSTORY}(a), i. e., a quantum dot gate-defined in an InAs nanowire with dot energy $\epsilon_D$, tunnel-coupled to left ($j=L$) and right ($j=R$) proximitized InAs/Al leads with strength $t_{d-l}$.
+\textit{Model and theory--} We consider a typical quantum-dot Josephson junction~\cite{kurtossy2021andreev,vaitiekenas2021zero,wendin2021coherent,szombati2016josephson}, depicted in Fig.~\ref{FIGSTORY}(a), i.e., a quantum dot gate-defined in an InAs nanowire with dot energy $\epsilon_D$, tunnel-coupled to left ($j=L$) and right ($j=R$) proximitized InAs/Al leads with strength $t_{d-l}$.
 The leads have proximity-induced order parameters $\Delta e^{i\phi_j}$ with a flux-tunable phase difference $\phi = \phi_R - \phi_L$.
-Following the approach in Ref.~\cite{zhang2024fabry}, we describe this hybrid system by an effective continuum model which maps onto the above tight-binding model with identical left and right leads having chemical potentials $\mu_S$ and nearest-neighbor tunneling amplitude $t_0$ and discretization step $a$ [lower panel of Fig.~\ref{FIGSTORY}(a)].
-This allows us to exactly diagonalize $H=\sum^{N}_{l=1}\sum_{s=\uparrow/\downarrow} E^{}_{ls}(\phi)\gamma_{ls}^{\dagger} (\phi)\gamma_{ls }^{}(\phi)+\mathcal{E}_G$, where $N$ represents the system size, and $s=\uparrow/\downarrow$ denotes the spin-up and -down Bogoliubons.
-The ground-state energy $\mathcal{E}_{G}(\phi)=\mathcal{E}-\sum_{ls}\frac{1}{2}E^{}_{ls}(\phi)$ is $\phi$-dependent, where the constant $\mathcal{E}$, irrelevant to our main result, is $\phi$-independent.
-The flux-tunable Bogoliubon operators associated with energy $E_{ls}(\phi)$ are represented as unit vectors in the Nambu space:
+Following the approach in Ref.~\cite{zhang2024fabry}, we describe this hybrid system by an effective continuum model that maps onto the above tight-binding model with identical left and right leads having chemical potentials $\mu_S$ and nearest-neighbor tunneling amplitude $t_0$ and a discretization step $a$ [lower panel of Fig.~\ref{FIGSTORY}(a)].
+This allows us to exactly diagonalize $H=\sum^{N}_{l=1}\sum_{s=\uparrow/\downarrow} E^{}_{ls}(\phi)\gamma_{ls}^{\dagger} (\phi)\gamma_{ls }^{}(\phi)+\mathcal{E}_G$, where $N$ represents the system size, and $s = \uparrow$, $\downarrow$ denotes the spin-up and spin-down Bogoliubons.
+The ground-state energy $\mathcal{E}_{G}(\phi)=\mathcal{E}-\sum_{ls}\frac{1}{2}E^{}_{ls}(\phi)$ is $\phi$-dependent, with the constant $\mathcal{E}$ being $\phi$-independent.
+The flux-tunable Bogoliubon operators associated with positive energies $E_{ls}(\phi)$ are represented as unit vectors in the Nambu space,

 The field operator $c_{ns}^{}$ annihilates an electron with spin $s$ at site $n$.
-The $N\times N$ matrices $u_{s}$ and $v_{s}$ describe the electron and hole components of all Bogoliubons, respectively, which are $\phi$-dependent.
+The $\phi$-dependent $N\times N$ matrices $u_{s}$ and $v_{s}$ describe the electron and hole components of all Bogoliubons, respectively.

 Quantum information processing based on Andreev qubits generally relies on the rigorous time evolution of the quantum-dot Josephson junction and thus demands precise many-body eigenfunctions, such as the ground-state eigenfunction.
-The flux-tunable many-body ground state, defined by $\gamma_{ls}(\phi)\vert G\rangle=0$ for all $l$ and $s$, is full of Bogoliubov-like singlets
+The flux-tunable many-body ground state, defined by $\gamma_{ls}(\phi)\vert G\rangle=0$ for all $l$ and $s$ ($E_{ls}(\phi)>0$), is full of Bogoliubov-like singlets